-The number of transistors per cell is the fundamental design choice for a memory technology.
-It determines:
+The number of transistors per cell is the main design choice for a memory technology.
+It sets:

-These trade-offs produce the spectrum of memory technologies in modern systems:
+These trade-offs give the range of memory technologies in modern systems:

 | Type | Transistors per cell | Speed | Density | Volatile |